Olaxan/spacepark/README.md

 ### Running the server

-The server can be launched with `spacepark-server open`, which will start a TCP-IPv4 server listening to the port range specified in the configuration, or by running the application with the -p switch.
+The server can be launched with `spacepark-server open`, which will start a TCP-IPv4* server listening to the port range specified in the configuration, or by running the application with the -p switch.

 Close the server by invoking SIGINT.
 It's not graceful!
 Hopefully it's not doing any DB operations when you do that (although SQLite should handle an interrupted transaction fairly well).

+_*) Hopefully IPv4 is still around when we have readily available commercial spaceflight._

 ### Invoking local commands